 If you do not have a compatible version of Microsoft Office software (Office 2007 minimum), the VCCS has contracted with Microsoft to provide a free version of Office 365 for active students.
 Go to our Software Page for more information.

 Missing a Plug-in or need some additional software for your class?

 Many instructors at RCC use Panopto for lecture captures and recordings.
-Look in your class or click on the link below to view the sessions that are publicly available.
+Look in your class or view the sessions that are publicly available.